DelphinusLab/prover-node-docker/README.md

 The simplest method is to start the containers with a different project name from other directories/containers.

-`docker compose -p <node> up prover-node`, This should start the services in order of mongodb, dry-run-service, prover-node
+`docker compose -p <node_name> up`, This should start the services in order of mongodb, dry-run-service, prover-node

 Where `node` is the custom name of the services you would like to start i.e `node-2`.
 This is important to separate the containers and volumes from each other.

-Follow the output of the container with `docker logs -f <node>_<service>` (Full name of container, which can be found with `docker ps` or `docker container ls`)
+### Logs

+If you need to follow the logs/output of a specific container,

+First navigate to the corresponding directory with the `docker-compose.yml` file.

+Then run `docker logs -f <service-name>`

+Where `service-name` is the name of the SERVICE named in t he docker compose file (mongodb, prover-node etc.)

+## Upgrading Prover Node

+Upgrading the prover node requires rebuilding the docker image with the new prover node binary, and clearing previously stored data.

+Stop all containers with `docker compose down`.

+Manually stop the containers with `docker container ls` and then `docker stop <container-name-or-id`.

+Prune the containers with `docker container prune`.

+### Pull Latest Changes

+Pull the latest changes from the repository with `git pull`.

+You many need to stash changes if you have modified the `docker-compose.yml` file and apply them again.

+### Delete Volume

+Find the correct volume you would like to delete with `docker volume ls`.

+Delete the main prover-node `workspace_volume` with `docker volume rm <volume_name>`.

+### Rebuild Docker Image

+Remove the old docker image with `docker image ls` to check the image name and then `docker image rm zkwasm:latest`

+Rebuild the docker image with `bash build_image.sh`.